sysdiglabs/promcat-resources/resources/mssql/INSTALL.md

   data_source_name: 'sqlserver://USER:PASSWORD@mssql:1433'
 ```

-The config map has inside a `custom-metrics` with a serie of SLQ queries if you need anything else you can create new ones adding more queries.
+The configmap has a `custom-metrics` inside with a series of SLQ queries.
+You can add more queries to the configmap if required.

 # Sysdig Agent configuration
-In the Sysdig Agent configuration, be sure you have a job for the specific instance of MsSQL like this example deployed the exporter in the mssql namespace.
+Ensure that the Sysdig Agent configuration includes a job for the specific instance of MsSQL, such as the example given below.
+In this example, the exporter is deployed in the mssql namespace.

 ```yaml
 scrape_configs: